The Fast and the Furious: Tokyo Drift: Critical response

-Michael Medved gave Tokyo Drift one and a half stars out of four, saying: "There's no discernible plot, or emotion, or humor, but the final race is well-staged and nicely shot...
+Michael Medved gave Tokyo Drift one and a half out of four, saying: "There's no discernible plot, or emotion, or humor, but the final race is well-staged and nicely shot...
 The main achievement of this vapid time-waster involves its promotion of new appreciation for the first two movies in the series."
 James Berardinelli wrote: "When it comes to eye candy, the film is on solid groundit offers plenty of babes and cars (with the latter being more lovingly photographed than the former).
 However, it is unacceptable that the movie's action scenes (races and chases) are boring and incoherent.
 If the movie can't deliver on its most important asset, what's the point?"
-Richard Roeper strongly criticized the film, saying, "The whole thing is preposterous.
+Richard Roeper wrote, "The whole thing is preposterous.
 The acting is so awful, some of the worst performances I've seen in a long, long time."
-Ethan Alter of Premiere magazine was particularly critical of Black's character: "during the course of this movie, Sean makes so many dumb decisions it's a wonder that anyone wants to be associated with him."
+Ethan Alter of Premiere was particularly critical of Black's character: "Sean makes so many dumb decisions it's a wonder that anyone wants to be associated with him."
 Peter Travers of Rolling Stone said that Tokyo Drift "suffers from blurred vision, motor drag and a plot that's running on fumes.
 Look out for a star cameoit's the only surprise you'll get from this heap."
-Mick LaSalle of the San Francisco Chronicle thought "It quickly tanks, thanks to a lead character with no goals, focus, appeal or intelligence and a lead actor who's just a little too convincing at playing a dunce", adding: "As for the racing scenes, who cares about the finesse move of drifting, compared to going fast?
+Mick LaSalle of the San Francisco Chronicle thought "it quickly tanks, thanks to a lead character with no goals, focus, appeal or intelligence and a lead actor who's just a little too convincing at playing a dunce", adding: "As for the racing scenes, who cares about the finesse move of drifting, compared to going fast?
 And who wants to watch guys race in a parking lot?"
 Matt Singer of Village Voice called it "a subculture in search of a compelling story line, and Black's leaden performance makes you pine for the days of Paul Walker."

-Rob Cohen, who directed the first film of the series, was very critical of this film, saying: "If you were to just watch Tokyo Drift, you'd say 'I never want to see anything related to Fast & Furious again.'"
+Rob Cohen, who directed the first film of the series, said: "If you were to just watch Tokyo Drift, you'd say 'I never want to see anything related to Fast & Furious again.'"